 To further our discussion from the previous point, never ask for help in the last minute or when people just don’t have the time of day to think about anything else but urgent issues that need their immediate attention.

-Under neutral conditions these people might very well be open and willing to help you out, however under the conditions mentioned above, people might not be so open and willing to assist.
+Under neutral conditions these people might very well be open and willing to help you out, however, under the conditions mentioned above, people might not be so open and willing to assist.
 What all this means is that you must catch people at the right time when asking for their help.
 Moreover, you must give people enough time to prepare themselves both mentally and physically to provide you with the necessary assistance.

 Giving and Receiving Help

-But helping of course can also be done in a mutually beneficial way.
+But helping, of course, can also be done in a mutually beneficial way.
 For instance, swapping skills with another person instead of just helping out can be of tremendous value.
 For instance, let’s say that you’re an accountant.
 You can swap your skills with a lawyer friend by providing your accounting expertise, while they can in return provide you with sound legal advice.
 Or, how about fixing your friend’s car in exchange for tutoring your son or daughter in mathematics?

 All this kind of takes us back to the days of bartering where we offer one thing of value for something else.
-It can actually turn out to be quite a cost effective means of getting what you want without spending a fortune.
+It can actually turn out to be quite a cost-effective means of getting what you want without spending a fortune.

 Challenge Yourself to Ask for Help

-Finally, the only way you will get into the habit of asking for help, is to actually challenge yourself to ask for help each day.
-Now, of course this doesn’t necessarily mean asking for big things.
+Finally, the only way you will get into the habit of asking for help is to actually challenge yourself to ask for help each day.
+Now, of course, this doesn’t necessarily mean asking for big things.
 Asking for little things will do.
 For instance, ask your next door neighbor for some sugar, or ask a stranger for directions, or ask a friend to borrow a book, or ask a person at the grocery store if you can cut in line.
 These are all simple things that will get you into the habit of asking.

-It’s of course important to ask for these things in the right way using the guidelines outlined within this article.
+It’s, of course, important to ask for these things in the right way using the guidelines outlined in this article.
 However, over time as you get into the habit of asking you will come to realize just how valuable asking for help can truly be.
 No longer will you see yourself as a Lone Ranger.
 You will instead be “but” one entity of a larger organism that can help you get more, be more, and do more far more effectively and efficiently than you could do for yourself.
 And it’s only through tapping into this organism that you will then begin to truly live your life in a more optimal way.

 Time to Assimilate these Concepts